Read all about gay stories and experiences right here!

 It all began when we met Zorig in Ulaanbaatar, who owns the only gay bar in Mongolia.
 Zorig told us all about how hard it was not only to get around intolerant landlords but to also inspire local gay Mongolians to come out of the closet to visit the bar!

 Over in Thailand, we met the gorgeous transgender lady, Regina, in the gay bars of Bangkok.
 Regina told us her story, in particular about what life is like for transgender people in Asia and why Thailand is so trans-friendly.

 In Berlin, we connected with cutie Marcel, a passionate LGBTQ activist, and a former Mr. Gay Germany finalist.
-Marcel told us about some of his first gay experiences, what it's like growing up gay in Germany, and also about the queer scene of Berlin.
+Marcel told us about some of his first gay experiences, what it was like growing up gay in Germany, and also the queer scene of Berlin.

 Other inspiring coming out stories and first gay experiences we feature include Prince Manvendra of Rajpipla in India, the first openly gay Prince in the world, Clayton from Malta, Giorgi from Georgia, and Ivan from Chile.

 And of course, you MUST ensure you check out our awesome unique, and inspiring coming out stories with some of the most influential bloggers, influencers, and online personalities.

 Back when we were confused gay teens growing up in the 1990s and 2000s, we were lucky to have Internet access to find stories of teens from all around the world going through the same thing.
 We both remember having a thirst for young gay stories – if anything to read more about this feeling we were both experiencing as young gay boys.
 Some of the best ones featured actual stories, whether fictional or real, which brought these feelings to life.

 In this section, we set out some of our favorite websites that feature a range of hot gay stories – the best gay stories that not only focus on relationships but also include coming out experiences, first-time experiences, romance, and more.